 Laurel Hill School Summer Camps — East Setauket

 The Laurel Hill School is a private school on a large, well-kept campus.
 With a new outdoor classroom, rock climbing wall with a swing shot, and daily swimming lessons through a Red Cross program, this camp gives parents peace of mind and offers kids lots of great experiences.
-Specialties include sports, drama, science, and academic enrichment.
+Facilities include in-ground heated pools, flume slides, and sunning decks.
+Specialty activities such as sports, drama, science, and academic enrichment are offered.

 Usdan Summer Camp for the Arts — Wheatley Heights